 Craig, a Registered Respiratory Therapist, joined Bluegrass Oxygen in February of 1999.
-He currently serves as the Senior Vice President and Chief Operating Officer for Bluegrass Oxygen.
+He currently serves as the President and Chief Operating Officer for Bluegrass Oxygen.
 Craig earned an Associate of Applied Science degree (Respiratory Therapy) in 1993, a Bachelor of Business Administration (Management) degree in 1994 and a Master of Business Administration (MBA) degree in 1996.
 He has worked in the home care field since November of 1996 and is a member of the Kentucky Sleep Society (KYSS), American Association of Respiratory Care (AARC), and the Kentucky Medical Equipment Suppliers Association (KMESA).

 Bill has been in the home medical equipment industry for over 24 years.
 He started in 1988 for Southern Kentucky Medical Equipment, which was later purchased by LoveJoy Medical.
 After working for LoveJoy Medical for some time, Bill decided to pursue ownership and management of Homecare Medical.
 Following a brief successful run, the company was purchased by American Home Patient and Bill began working for Pulmonary Homecare in Southeastern Kentucky, until he took on the General Manager role with Bluegrass Oxygen in 2001.

 Bill achieves great satisfaction with being involved in many community programs and organizations, including The American Cancer Society Relay for Life and the McCreary County Chamber of Commerce, where he holds a board of director's seat.